-The Administrative/Professional Faculty are comprised of Senior Administrators and Managers and Professionals.
-Senior Administrators perform work directly related to management of the educational and general (E&G) activities of the institution at least 50 percent or more of their contractual time, and typically serve in executive leadership roles such as vice president, dean, director, and assistant or associate vice president or dean.
-Managers have responsibility for supervision and evaluation of a significant number of staff and/or professional faculty, and budgetary responsibility for their unit or a substantive program.
-Professionals provide direct service to students, other university constituencies, or clients external to the university as part of the university's missions of learning, discovery, and engagement.
-Professionals include, but are not limited to, extension agents, librarians, coaches, physicians, lawyers, engineers, architects, student or academic affairs professionals, development officers, specialists in public relations, human resources, information technology, and finance.
+The Administrative/Professional Faculty are comprised of executive and senior administrators and as Professional faculty.
+Executive or senior Administrators perform work directly related to management of the educational and general (E&G) activities of the institution at least 50 percent or more of their contractual time, and typically serve in executive leadership roles such as vice provost, vice president, dean, director, and assistant or associate vice president or dean.
+Professional A/P faculty typically have responsibility for supervision and evaluation of a significant number of university staff and/or other professional faculty, and budgetary responsibility for their unit or a substantive program.
+Incumbents exercise discretion and independent judgment and perform managerial or directorial functions for at least 50 percent of their contractual appointment.
+Professional faculty regularly exercise discretion and judgment on matters of significance and take initiative in conducting their primary roles and assignments.
+Professional faculty include, but are not limited to, Extension faculty, librarians (not on continued appointment-track appointment), coaches, physicians, lawyers, engineers, architects, student or academic affairs professionals, development officers, public relations, human resources, or information technology, and financial specialists.

 Evaluations are based upon standards set by the supervisor with the participation of the faculty member and relate closely to the duties inherent in the functional title and job description of the position.
 Annually set expectations become one of the important criteria for judging professional job performance in the subsequent year.
-In addition to maintaining a high level of performance in carrying out their job-related duties and responsibilities, senior administrators, managers, and professionals are expected to participate in and provide leadership of departmental, divisional, or university-wide committees, special university-wide assignments, or similar activity on behalf of important university priorities.
+In addition to maintaining a high level of performance in carrying out their job-related duties and responsibilities, executive and senior administrators, and professional faculty, are expected to participate in and provide leadership of departmental, divisional, or university-wide committees, special university-wide assignments, or similar activity on behalf of important university priorities.